microsoft/fabricrealtimelab/modules/module07a.md

 ## :bulb: About Notebooks

-Most of this lab will be done within a Jupyter Notebook, an industry standard way of doing exploratory data analyis, building models, and visualizing datasets, and processing data.
+Most of this lab will be done within a Jupyter notebook, an industry standard way of doing exploratory data analyis, building models, and visualizing datasets, and processing data.
 A notebook itself is separated into indiviual sections called cells which contain code or text documentation.
 Cells, and even sections within cells, can adapt to different languages as needed (though Python is generally the most used language).
 The purpose of the cells are to break tasks down into manageable chunks and make collaboration easier; cells may be run individually or as a whole depending on the purpose of the notebook.

 ## :crystal_ball: About Prophet